THE-SOUMODIPghoshOFFICIAL/The-Render-Protocol-by-BROCCOLI/README.md

 # The Render Protocol // by BROCCOLI

 A creative protocol dedicated to rendering visually compelling experiences using only vanilla HTML, CSS, and JavaScript.
-This repository serves as a codex for experiments in design, animation, and interactivity.

 ---